Romansth/heart-disease-api/README.md

 # Description

 Our solution is based on microservices architecture and the AI Model can be independently used in any other platform with ease.
 We've also included a simple demo hospital management system to show how the API works and how you can use our AI Model an web app together.
-Whenever you submit your data to our AI Model, it'll detect and tell you if it's offensive or not.
+Whenever you submit your data to our AI Model, it'll detect and tell you if the patient has the risk of heart disease.

 ## Technical Aspect